Using the Firestore REST API

-This token must have the following scope to send requests to the Cloud Firestore REST API:
+This token must have the following scope to send requests to the Firestore REST API:

-If you authenticate your requests with a service account and a Google Identity OAuth 2.0 token, Cloud Firestore assumes that your requests act on behalf of your application instead of an individual user.
-Cloud Firestore allows these requests to ignore your security rules.
-Instead, Cloud Firestore uses Cloud Identity and Access Management (IAM) to determine if a request is authorized.
+If you authenticate your requests with a service account and a Google Identity OAuth 2.0 token, Firestore assumes that your requests act on behalf of your application instead of an individual user.
+Firestore allows these requests to ignore your security rules.
+Instead, Firestore uses IAM to determine if a request is authorized.

-You can control the access permissions of service accounts by assigning Cloud Firestore IAM roles.
+You can control the access permissions of service accounts by assigning Firestore IAM roles.